-- Key issue: Appropriately calibrated EU and UK prospectus regimes allowing smooth and efficient cross-border bond issuance in Europe. - Key messages: Wholesale bond markets in Europe function reasonably efficiently under the current EU and UK Prospectus Regulations, and this must be preserved.
-In relation to retail bond markets and SME bond markets, regulation is only one factor among various other commercial and market drivers.
-Constructing an appropriate regulatory regime would require a holistic consideration of various regulatory tools and incentives.
+Generally, in relation to retail bond markets and SME bond markets, the prospectus regime is only one factor among various other regulatory, commercial and market drivers (internationally as well as domestically).
+Constructing an appropriate regulatory regime in this respect requires holistic consideration of various regulatory tools and incentives.

-Legislative stage:
+• Legislative stage:

 - EU: The EC adopted a proposal for a Listing Act Regulation on 7 December 2022 following its consultation of November 2021.
 It also published a proposal to repeal the EU Listing Directive and make certain other changes to rules relating to listing securities in the EU.

-- UK: The FSMB will introduce powers for HM Treasury to repeal the current UK Prospectus Regulation and introduce a new regime in line with the outcome of HM Treasury's consultation on the UK Prospectus Regulation.
-As part of the Edinburgh Reforms, the UK Government published on 9 December 2022 a Draft Statutory Instrument - Admissions to Trading and Public Offer Regime which demonstrates how these new powers will be used.
+The EC proposals are now subject to review by the Council and the EP. - UK: The FSMB will introduce powers for HM Treasury to repeal the current UK Prospectus Regulation and introduce a new regime in line with the outcome of HM Treasury's consultation on the UK Prospectus Regulation.
+As part of the Edinburgh Reforms, the UK Government published on 9 December 2022 a Draft Statutory Instrument Admissions to Trading and Public Offer Regime which demonstrates how these new powers will be used. - ICMA engagement and materials: In addition to bilateral engagement with relevant policy makers and regulators, ICMA submitted: - EU: on 13 March, comments on the EC's proposals; - UK: on 14 February, comments on the above Draft Statutory Instrument (including in terms of expectations concerning underlying FCA rules).